-If you have been injured due to the negligence of another person, you may be eligible to obtain financial compensation for medical bills, lost income, pain, suffering and more.
+If you have been injured due to the negligence of another person, you may be eligible to obtain compensation for medical bills, lost income, pain, suffering and more.
 The team of licensed personal injury attorneys at Greg Coleman Law can help to pursue fair compensation on your behalf, through an insurance claim or personal injury lawsuit.
-We have recovered hundreds of millions of dollars in compensation for our clients and can provide honest, accurate legal advice which is often needed when dealing with insurance company representatives and other organizations when pursuing a damages claim.
+We have recovered hundreds of millions in compensation for our clients, and we know how to deal with insurance company representatives and other organizations when pursuing a damages claim.

 We offer a 100 percent free case review and we only get paid when we win.

-Our Founder and Managing Partner Greg Coleman is a graduate of The University of Tennessee College of Law and is admitted to practice in numerous courts in Tennessee, including the Tennessee Supreme Court, State Courts of Tennessee and the U.S. District Court, Eastern District of Tennessee, the U.S. District Court for the Middle District of Tennessee.
+Our Founder and Managing Partner Greg Coleman is a graduate of The University of Tennessee College of Law and admitted to practice in numerous courts in Tennessee, including the Tennessee Supreme Court.
 Greg also has active memberships in the Knoxville Bar Association and the American Bar Association.

 As a lifetime member of the Multi-Million Dollar Advocates Forum - an honor only available to attorneys that have won multi-million-dollar verdicts and settlements - Greg was also named Best Lawyers' Lawyer of the Year in 2018 for product liability litigation in Knoxville.

-Our law firm offers a free, initial review of your claim and we only get paid when we win.
+Our law firm offers a free, initial review of your claim and we only get paid if we win.

 Benefits of Hiring a Personal Injury Lawyer